 The court also notes that, throughout this litigation, it has been impressed by Lead Counsel's acumen and diligence.
 The briefing has been thorough, clear, and convincing, and . . .
 Lead Counsel has not taken short cuts or relaxed its efforts at any stage of the litigation.

-He is also active in the Firm’s pro bono practice.
+Paul is very active in pro bono.
 Among other things, since 2007 he has supervised the Firm’s work with co-counsel The Legal Aid Society in the Immigration Removal Defense Project, through which the Firm and Legal Aid have represented numerous clients in removal/deportation cases in Immigration Court.

 Paul joined Simpson Thacher in 1996.
 He received his J.D. summa cum laude from Seton Hall University School of Law in 1994, where he was also Editor-in-Chief of the Seton Hall Law Review.
 He received his M. Phil. with highest distinction in 1992 from the University of Glasgow and his B.A., magna cum laude, from the University of Notre Dame in 1988.
 In 1994–95, Paul served as a law clerk to the Hon.
 William G. Bassler of the U.S. District Court for the District of New Jersey, and in 1995–1996 he clerked for the Hon.
 Samuel A. Alito, Jr., of the U.S. Court of Appeals for the Third Circuit.